MatteoBiancofiore/DockerEmulatorGUI/README.md

 - Start or stop containers on the host machine.
 - Select a container and modify the parameters of its channel emulator using `tc qdisc` command.
 - Perform connectivity tests using the integrated `ping` command.
-- Open a terminal collected to the specified node.
-This is a feature intended for low-level management purposes only
+- Open a terminal collected to the specified node, (intended for low-level management purposes only)
 - Simple and intuitive interface, designed to be easy to use.

 ---